 However, the fragmentation could be good for Europe over the long term.
 “A more fragmented European parliament may make the European decision-making process more troublesome and fractious,” Agata Gostyńska-Jakubowska and Leonard Schuette of the Center for European Reform told the Guardian.
 “But it could also be a boon for European democracy.
 Greater political competition on the EU level could increase public interest in the European Parliament elections; that would be a healthy development for the EU.”

 Overall, high voter turnout indicates that EU citizens care deeply about the direction of their continent.
-If there’s a message voters are sending their representatives, then, it is that – while Europe must continue to safeguard values such as worker’s rights and freedom of speech in a world where the US is retreating from its global leadership role and a resurgent China steps in to fill that void – business cannot continue as usual.
+If there’s a message voters are sending their representatives, then, it is that – while Europe must continue to safeguard values such as EU worker’s rights and freedom of speech in a world where the US is retreating from its global leadership role and a resurgent China steps in to fill that void – business cannot continue as usual.

 “I think the voter turnout shows that people really still care about the EU and what the European Union is doing,” Anna Rosenberg, head of Europe and the UK at the think-tank Signum Global, told CNBC.
 “It shows a trend that, rather than weakening, it’s going to strengthen.”
 That newfound strength won’t come easily, however.